 Crossfire Jr Program

 The Crossfire Junior Program (CJP) is intended for players that are looking for a more structured soccer environment.
 Previous soccer experience is highly recommended.
-Teams will be formed after players participate in a one day tryout session.
+Teams will be formed after players participate in a one-day evaluation session.
 The Crossfire Jr Program is now Cost Free.
-We will form a limited amount of teams based upon player performance at tryouts.
+We form a limited number of teams based upon player performance at tryouts.